 Improving Access to Care

-From the Monday 05/09/22 our appointment system is changing to allow more of our patients to speak to a clinician on the same day.
+From the Monday 05/09/22 our appointment system is changing to allow more of our patients to speak to a GP or Advanced Nurse Practitioner (ANP) on the same day.

-There will be access a significantly higher number of appointments throughout the day and you should not need to call at 8am to book an appointment.
+This will give access to a significantly higher number of appointments throughout the day and you should not need to call at 8am to book an appointment.

 Based on feedback from other GP surgeries in the locality we hope that our new booking system contributes to improving access to care for our patients and that our services can be delivered in a different way that better meets patient demand.

-Please note GP and Advanced Care Practitioner (ACP) appointments are to discuss one problem, should you need to discuss multiple problems, further appointments will need to be booked.
+Please note GP and ANP appointments are to discuss one problem, should you need to discuss multiple problems, further appointments will need to be booked.

 Patients continue to be allocated with a 10 minute appointment and it will help the clinicians greatly if you can refer to the 'how to get the most out of your GP appointment' document below.